xgmitt00-220814/Type1toUnicode/README.md

 # How to run the scripts

 There are actually two scripts in this repository, Type1toUnicode and opravAR.
 Both are available as Python sources and Windows executables (compiled with [PyInstaller 6.6.0](https://pyinstaller.org/en/stable/)).
 Python 3.12.3 was used during testing.
 You will probably need only Type1toUnicode, although what opravAR does is [explained in later chapter](#script-opravar-for-user-friendly-repair).
-The executables already contain all the necessary libraries, so they run right out the box (you will probably encounter Windows security warnings when you run them for the first time).
+The executables already contain all the necessary libraries, so they run right out the box.
+You will probably encounter [blue SmartScreen filter warnings](https://github.com/user-attachments/assets/a067c6a6-d85b-4f68-8123-b2fc8f61d345) when you run them for the first time.
+These warnings vary between Windows versions, either there is "Run anyway" button or you need to click on "More information" first.
 If you want to run the .py files, you will need following libraries:

 * pypdf				4.2.0			https://pypdf.readthedocs.io/en/stable/
 * jellyfish			1.0.3			https://github.com/jamesturk/jellyfish